 - Do your homework.
 Remember, once you hand a phone over, you will have to manage it.
 Are you ready for that responsibility?
 What do you know about behavioral addiction?
 I recommend reading at least one book about screen time addiction.
 (Check out our book list here.)
 Not everyone will become addicted, but it’s good to be aware so you can do your best to prevent tech addiction in your own family.

 - Create a family technology plan with your kids.
 Our kids need ownership in our family’s rules and the consequences.
 They also need to understand why technology can potentially be dangerous.
 We created a family technology plan with our kids and then over the course of several months we held a family strategy session called a Family Tech Think Tank to discuss everything from online safety to pornography.
-(You can check out our Free Quick Guide here to help you get started!)
+(You can check out our book, Creating a Tech-Healthy Family to get started!)